Solar Guide

 The New York Solar Equipment Tax Credit is a state tax incentive that helps homeowners reduce the cost of going solar.
 This credit allows you to claim 25% of your qualified solar energy system equipment costs, up to a maximum credit of $5,000.
 The solar system must be installed at your primary residence in New York State and used for heating, cooling, hot water, or electricity generation.

-You can qualify for this credit in three ways: by purchasing solar equipment outright, entering into a lease agreement for solar equipment, or signing a power purchase agreement (PPA) that spans at least 10 years to buy electricity from solar panels you don’t own.
-While this credit isn’t refundable (meaning you won’t get cash back if the credit exceeds your tax liability), any unused portion can be carried forward for up to five years, giving you flexibility to use the full benefit over time.
-This makes solar more affordable by reducing your New York State income tax bill dollar-for-dollar.
+You can qualify for this credit in three ways: purchasing solar equipment outright, entering a lease agreement for solar equipment, or signing a power purchase agreement (PPA) of at least 10 years to buy electricity from solar panels you don’t own.
+While this is a non-refundable credit (meaning it can only reduce your tax liability to zero), any unused portion can be carried forward for up to five years, giving you flexibility to use the full benefit over time.
+This makes solar more affordable by reducing your New York State income tax bill while you transition to clean energy.

-New York’s Sales Tax Exemption for residential solar energy systems helps homeowners save money by eliminating sales tax on solar equipment purchases and installation.
-This state-level incentive has been available since 2005 and automatically removes the 4% New York State sales tax and the additional 3/8% Metropolitan Commuter Transportation District tax from your solar investment.
+New York’s Sales Tax Exemption for residential solar energy systems helps homeowners save money by eliminating state sales tax on solar equipment purchases and installation.
+This exemption removes the standard 4% New York State sales tax, plus an additional 3/8% tax if you live in the Metropolitan Commuter Transportation District (which includes New York City and surrounding areas).

 Net metering in New York allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the power grid.
-When your solar system produces more energy than your home uses, that extra power flows to the grid and you receive credits on your electric bill.
-These credits offset the electricity you use from the grid when your solar panels aren’t producing enough power, like at night or during cloudy days.
+When your solar system produces more energy than your home uses, that extra power flows to the grid and you receive a 1:1 credit – meaning you get full retail value for every kilowatt-hour (kWh) you contribute.
+This credit system works like a bank account where you can store energy value for later use.

-All major New York utilities participate in net metering, but each charges a monthly Contribution Benefits Charge (CBC) fee that varies by utility company.
-This solar-specific fee ranges from $0.85 per kW-DC per month (PSEG Long Island) to $1.45 per kW-DC per month (National Grid).
-For example, if you have a 10 kW solar system with National Grid, you’d pay an additional $14.50 monthly fee.
+Each month, your utility company calculates the difference between the electricity you used and the solar energy you exported to the grid.
+Any excess credits roll over month to month and year to year for up to 20 years, giving you long-term flexibility to use your stored energy value.
+However, you won’t receive cash payments for unused credits.
+All New York homeowners with solar systems are eligible for net metering, though you’ll pay a monthly Contribution Benefits Charge (CBC) that varies by utility company – ranging from $0.85 to $1.45 per kilowatt of your system’s capacity.
+For example, if you have a 10 kW system with National Grid, you’d pay an additional $14.50 monthly fee.
 The type of credit you receive (per kWh or monetary) depends on whether you’re on a time-of-use rate schedule with your utility.

 Ready to start saving with solar?